 Substances identified as being of low concern using the ecological risk classification of inorganic substances and biomonitoring or rapid screening science approaches - information sheet

-The risks posed by a substance are determined both by its hazardous properties (potential to cause adverse human health or ecological effects) and the amount or extent of exposure to people and the environment.
+The risks posed by a substance are determined by both its hazardous properties (potential to cause adverse human health or ecological effects) and the amount or extent of exposure to people or the environment.

-When needed, the Government implements risk management measures under CEPA 1999 and other federal acts to help prevent or reduce potential harm.
+When needed, the Government applies risk management measures under CEPA 1999 and other federal acts to help prevent or reduce potential harm.

-As a result of the draft screening assessment, the Government is proposing that these 34 substances are not harmful to human health or to the environment at levels of exposure considered in the assessment.
+The Government concluded that these 34 substances are not harmful to human health or to the environment at levels of exposure considered in the assessment.

 The human health risks of these 34 substances were assessed using one of the following human health approaches:

-Biomonitoring-based approach 1 considers substances to be of low concern for human health when biomonitoring data indicates that exposure to Canadians is limited or unlikely
+Biomonitoring-based approach 1 considers substances to be of low concern for human health when biomonitoring data indicates that exposure to people in Canada is limited or unlikely

 Biomonitoring-based approach 2 compares human biomonitoring data (exposure) against biomonitoring guidance values that are protective of human health (health effects)

-According to information gathered by the Government, a few of these substances may be used in Canada for a variety of industrial and consumer uses (including food packaging materials, drugs, natural health products, cosmetics, sealants, lubricants and greases, paper products, paints and coatings, batteries, water treatment products, pesticides, and disinfectants).
+According to information gathered by the Government, a few of these substances may be used in Canada for a variety of industrial, commercial and consumer uses (including as a component in food packaging materials, drugs, natural health products, cosmetics, sealants, lubricants and greases, paper products, paints and coatings, batteries, water treatment products, pesticides, and disinfectants).

 Human and ecological exposures

-The human health exposure and risks of 33 of the 34 substances were characterized using 2 science approaches based upon biomonitoring data.
-Human biomonitoring is the measurement of substances in blood, urine or other human tissues and fluids (such as breast milk, nails or hair) through health studies or surveys, such as the Canadian Health Measures Survey.
-The information on levels in humans is important to estimating exposure to Canadians.
+The human health exposure and risks of 33 of the 34 substances were characterized using 2 science approaches based on biomonitoring data.
+Human biomonitoring is the measurement of substances in blood, urine or other human tissues and fluids (such as human milk, nails or hair) through health studies or surveys, such as the Canadian Health Measures Survey.
+The information on levels in humans is important to estimating exposure to people in Canada.

-Substances containing cerium, germanium, lanthanum, neodymium, praseodymium, tellurium, and yttrium (10 substances) were characterized using the biomonitoring-based approach 1, and Canadians' exposure to them is considered unlikely or limited.
+Substances containing cerium, germanium, lanthanum, neodymium, praseodymium, tellurium, and yttrium (10 substances) were characterized using the biomonitoring-based approach 1.
+Exposure to these substances is considered unlikely or limited.

-Twenty-three bismuth- and lithium-containing substances were characterized using the biomonitoring-based approach 2, which found that Canadians' exposure is below levels associated with critical health effects.
+Twenty-three bismuth- and lithium-containing substances were characterized using the biomonitoring-based approach 2.
+Exposure to these substances is below levels associated with critical health effects.

 The human health exposure and risk of sodium bromate (1 substance) was characterized using the rapid screening of substances with limited general population exposure.

-For all 34 substances, the ecological exposure was characterized in the ERC-I Approach using predictive modelling (a generic near-field exposure model) and an analysis of measured concentrations of metals.
-Information was gathered from surveys issued under section 71 of CEPA 1999, the National Pollutant Release Inventory, the Canada Border Services Agency, market research and a number of federal and provincial water quality monitoring datasets.
+The ecological exposure for all 34 substances was characterized in the ERC-I Approach using predictive modelling and an analysis of measured concentrations of metals.
+Ecological exposure was characterized using information gathered from mandatory surveys, the National Pollutant Release Inventory, the Canada Border Services Agency, market research, and a number of federal and provincial water quality monitoring datasets.

 Key health and ecological effects (hazard)

-To inform the health effects characterization in the screening assessment, international and national reports of data on these substances were considered.
-This included assessments by the United States (U.S.) Environmental Protection Agency, the U.S. Food and Drug Administration, the European Chemicals Agency (ECHA) and other Health Canada reviews.
+The health effects characterization in the assessment considered any available data from international and national reports on these substances, among other sources of information.
+This included assessments by the United States (U.S.) Environmental Protection Agency, the U.S. Food and Drug Administration, and other Health Canada reviews.

-Because bismuth- and lithium-containing substances were assessed under the biomonitoring-based approach 2, iomonitoring equivalents (concentration in blood related to health-based guidance values) were determined for these substances
+Bismuth- and lithium-containing substances were assessed under the biomonitoring-based approach 2; therefore, biomonitoring equivalents (concentration in blood related to health-based guidance values) were determined and accounted for any potential health effects associated with these substances.

-For the 34 substances, ecological hazard was characterized in the ERC-I Approach.
-The approach uses published predicted no-effect concentrations (PNECs; the concentration below which exposure to a substance is not expected to cause adverse effects in the environment) from domestic and international assessments and water quality guidelines.
+For the 34 substances, ecological hazard was characterized using the ERC-I Approach.
+The approach uses published predicted no-effect concentrations (PNECs; the concentration below which exposure to a substance is not expected to cause adverse effects in the environment) and water quality guidelines from domestic and international assessments.
 When no suitable PNECs were available, new ones were derived considering multiple sources of information.

 Risk assessment outcomes

-Using the 3 human health approaches noted above, it was determined that the risk to human health from these 34 substances is low at levels of exposure considered in this assessment.
+Using the 3 approaches mentioned above, it was determined that the risk to human health from the 34 substances is low, at levels of exposure considered in the assessment.

-Using the ERC-I Approach, these 34 substances were characterized as unlikely to be causing ecological harm.
+Using the ERC-I Approach, these 34 substances are considered unlikely to be causing ecological harm.

-The Government is proposing that these 34 substances are not harmful to human health or the environment at levels of exposure considered in this assessment.
+The Government concluded that the 34 substances are not harmful to human health or the environment at levels of exposure considered in the assessment.

 Related resources

 These substances may be found in products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.
+People living in Canada should follow any safety warnings and directions related to the product and dispose of products responsibly.

 Use the Substances Search tool to find substances that are referenced in certain legislative or regulatory instruments or on Government of Canada websites.